 Prior to July, Costco only had a dozen eCommerce positions open in any given month.
 Half to staff its online pharmacy and half to support its online store.
 This left little room to innovate online.
 That’s in the past.

 This gap in eCommerce talent has already impacted results.
 Costco’s September eCommerce sales were up +18% from last year, lagging behind Walmart at 37% and Target at 32%.
 Both Walmart and Target have more than triple the number of eCommerce postings Costco has this September.
+[UPDATE 2019-12-01: Costco’s lagging investment in eCommerce technology may also have contributed to its system outage on Black Friday, leading to a potential $11M loss.]

 There is however one product category in which Costco has leadership online: Pharma.
-Costco has had a mail-order pharmacy in Corona, CA and Jeffersonville, IN years before Amazon acquired Pillpack.
+Costco has had a mail-order pharmacy in Corona, CA and Jeffersonville, IN, years before Amazon acquired Pillpack.
 To maintain leadership, Costco announced it will be trialing 1-hour prescription deliveries.
 It can’t afford to lose any boomer business to rivals.